 FREQUENTLY ASKED QUESTIONS

-Satisfactory performance (50th percentile preferred) on the Graduate Record Exam (GRE) is required for applicants who earned a cumulative grade point average (GPA) of less than 3.4 on a 4.0 scale in the BSN and any other undergraduate degree-granting program.
-Multiple undergraduate GPAs will not be computed cumulatively to meet the 3.4 requirement.
+Satisfactory performance (50th percentile preferred) on the Graduate Record Exam (GRE) is required for applicants who earned a cumulative grade point average (GPA) of less than 3.4 on a 4.0 scale in all undergraduate degrees.
+Students holding a master's degree in any field are not required to take the GRE.

 The first 2 semesters are spent completing DNP core course requirements.
 Clinical rotations begin in the Fall of the first year.
 When clinical rotations begin, students have didactic classes during the day when not in clinical and may have a Villanova DNP core course in the evening 1 day a week, if a student did not elect to take the available core courses, beforehand.
 This makes for a busy schedule.
 Some weeks students might have 2-3 anesthesia exams, papers, presentations, lectures, and other projects.
 Clinical rotations are 2 days per week in November with classes held the other 3 days.
 By June of the second year, clinical rotations are 4 days per week and class is one day per week.
 Students begin clinical rotations with basic cases, focusing on learning and implementing the basics of a proper room setup, anesthesia machine and equipment checks, and developing an anesthetic plan of care.
 The DNP project courses begin in the Spring of the second year and continue until the Summer of the third year, when students will focus on board preparation.
 Students eventually master the art of time management and find a balance for themselves between school, clinical, and personal life.